Poland: Parliament approves controversial media reform bill | DW | 17.12.2021

 Poland's parliament voted in support of a controversial media reform bill targeting Discovery-owned TVN24.
 The bill now goes to President Andrzej Duda to be signed into law.

-Poland's parliament voted unexpectedly Friday to overturn a Senate veto of a previously shelved controversial media reform bill that targets Discovery-owned TVN.
+Poland's parliament voted unexpectedly Friday to overturn a Senate veto of a previously shelved and controversial media reform bill.

-Washington has previously asked Duda to veto the bill and he has signalled through allies that he would.
+Washington has previously asked Duda to veto the bill and he has signaled through allies that he would.

 Poland's lower house of parliament, the Sejm, returned to the bill unexpectedly.
 It had been shelved since the upper house, the Senate, rejected it back in September.